Goal of Lab 7:

 10. Overall clarity of spectrogram

-Q1: Based on your observations, what measurements/cues seem to be the most and least reliable for distinguishing phonation types?
+Q1: Based on your observations, what measurements/cues seem to be the most and least reliable for distinguishing phonation types, at least with this speaker’s voice?

 REFERENCES